cwhynott/GC3/README.md

 ### Using AirVIEW for Transmitter Detection

-1. Upload a `.cfile` and its corresponding `.sigmf-meta` file:
-   - Click on "Choose .cfile" to select the signal data file.
-   - Click on "Choose .sigmf" to select the metadata file.
-2. Enable AirVIEW:
-   - Toggle the "Run AirVIEW" option before uploading the files.
+1. Toggle the "Run AirVIEW" option before uploading the files to enable AirVIEW
-3. Configure parameters (optional):
+2. Configure parameters:
    - **Auto Parameters**: Toggle "Auto Parameters" to let AirVIEW automatically optimize detection parameters (`beta` and `scale`).
    - **Manual Parameters**: If "Auto Parameters" is disabled, manually set:
      - **Beta**: Controls the threshold for detecting outliers.
      - **Scale**: Adjusts the granularity of the analysis.
-4. Click "Upload" to process the files:
-   - AirVIEW will analyze the signal data and detect transmitters.
+3. Click "Upload" to process the files and AirVIEW will analyze the signal data and detect transmitters
-5. View detected transmitters:
-   - Detected transmitters are displayed as annotations on the spectrogram.
+4. Detected transmitters can be viewed in the statistics section
-   - Frequency and time ranges for each transmitter are shown.
-6. Download CSV (optional):
-   - Toggle "Download CSV" before uploading to save the processed data CSV file.
+5. Toggle "Download CSV" before uploading to save the data CSV file

 ### Using Synthetic Data Generator